The Karate Kid: Plot

 At the tournament, Daniel surprises the audience and competitors by reaching the semi-finals.
 Johnny advances to the finals after scoring three unanswered points against Darryl Vidal.
 Kreese instructs his second-best student, Bobby, one of his more compassionate students and the least vicious of Daniel's tormentors, to disable Daniel with an illegal attack to the knee.
 Bobby reluctantly does so, severely injuring Daniel and getting himself disqualified in the process.
 Daniel is taken to the locker room, where the physician determines that he cannot continue.
 However, Daniel believes that if he quits, his tormentors will have gotten the best of him.
 As a result, Daniel convinces Miyagi to use a pain suppression technique to help him continue.

-As Johnny is about to be declared the winner by default, Daniel returns to fight.
+Just as Johnny is about to be declared the winner by default, Daniel returns to fight.
 The match is a seesaw battle, with neither able to break through the other's defense.
 The match is halted when Daniel uses a scissor-leg technique to trip Johnny, delivering a blow to the back of his head and giving Johnny a nosebleed.
 Kreese directs Johnny to sweep Daniel's injured leg – an unethical move.
-Johnny looks horrified at the order but reluctantly agrees.
+Johnny looks horrified at the order, but reluctantly agrees.
 As the match resumes and the score is tied 2–2, Johnny seizes Daniel's leg and deals a vicious elbow, doing further damage.
-Daniel, standing with difficulty, assumes the "Crane" stance, a technique he observed Mr. Miyagi performing on a beach.
+Daniel, standing with difficulty, assumes the "Crane" stance, a technique that he observed Mr. Miyagi performing on a beach.
 Johnny lunges toward Daniel, who jumps and executes a front kick to Johnny's chin, scoring the tournament-winning point and becoming the new champion.
 Johnny, having gained newfound respect for his nemesis, presents the trophy to Daniel himself, as Daniel is carried off by an enthusiastic crowd while Miyagi looks on proudly.